-The COVID-19 pandemic has made abundantly clear the need for universal paid sick leave.
-As the unprecedented outbreak continues to affect the country, many workers remain unable to take time off when they are exposed to COVID-19 and even when they contract the virus.
+After more than three years of the COVID-19 pandemic, the need for universal paid sick leave has become even clearer.
+Despite the unprecedented COVID-19 outbreak, which was compounded this past winter by widespread flu and RSV (respiratory syncytial virus), many workers remain unable to take time off when they or their loved ones are sick.
 In fact, 55% of retail and fast-food workers, many of our front-line and essential workers, do not have access to paid sick leave.
 This not only harms workers, who are unable to take the time to properly isolate or recover, but also their communities and the economy at large.
 One study estimated that temporary access to paid sick leave in 2020-during the height of the pandemic-resulted in 400 fewer cases of COVID-19 per day in states that previously did not guarantee this right.
 The data underscores the need for more enduring paid sick leave protections.